-- are prepared in accordance with proper procedures; - have policies that are consistent with national policy i.e. The National Planning Policy Framework; - have policies that are capable of being implemented; - are sufficiently flexible to respond to changing circumstances; and - have policies that are justified based on good evidence.
+- are positively prepared to meet objectively assess development and infrastructure requirements; - are prepared in accordance with proper procedures; - have policies that are consistent with national policy i.e. The National Planning Policy Framework; - have policies that are capable of being implemented; - are sufficiently flexible to respond to changing circumstances; and - have policies that are justified based on good evidence.